 Specifically, without brakes, a fictional driver loses all ability to slow the car down.
-They don't think to downshift, de-clutch or even take the car out of gear.
+They don't think to downshift, de-clutch, take the car out of gear, or even take their foot off the accelerator pedal.
 Applying the parking brake doesn't help, even though is a completely separate system from the normal hydraulic brakes.
 Throwing the car into reverse is another idea that never occurs to anyone (but in fairness, the Mythbusters

 have shown this would never work in the first place since most cars won't shift from a forward gear to reverse until the car has stopped moving).

 Worse than that, a car without brakes will not simply fail to stop.
 It will accelerate out of control, even on flat ground or up a hill.
 The engine may rev up.
 The driver will also be forced to swerve back and forth a lot